postmanlabs/labs-docs/src/pages/docs/running-collections/working-with-data-files.md

 ## Running collections with data files

 When you [initiate a collection run](/docs/running-collections/intro-to-collection-runs/) you will see an option to select a data file.
-Click __Runner__ at bottom right of Postman.
+Select __Runner__ at bottom right of Postman.

 ![Collection Runner](https://assets.postman.com/postman-docs/collection-runner-for-v8.gif)

-Select your collection, then click __Select File__ next to __Data__ on the right to select your data file.
+Select your collection, then select __Select File__ next to __Data__ on the right to select your data file.

 <img alt="Data File Select" src="https://assets.postman.com/postman-docs/select-data-file-v8.jpg" height="350px"/>